-Technicians this weekend will continue to repair and retest the electrical system to determine what caused a circuit to short out, causing the cancellation of Endeavour's April 29 launch, officials said.
+Technicians continue to test the electrical system to determine what caused a circuit to short out, causing the cancellation of Endeavour's April 29 launch, officials said.
 The liftoff was delayed until this past Monday and then to no earlier than May 10 at 11:21 a.m., officials said.

-NASA repair crews have already replaced a distribution box that shorted out a circuit supplying power to heaters for the orbiter's hydraulics system.
+NASA repair crews have already replaced the power distribution box that shorted out a circuit supplying power to heaters for the orbiter's hydraulics system.

 The scrubbed April 29 launch postponed what promised to be an emotional moment for the shuttle's commander, Mark Kelly.

-Giffords returned Sunday to the TIRR Memorial Hermann center in Houston, according to a post on her Facebook page.
-She is expected to attend the next launch attempt.
+Giffords returned Sunday to Houston and TIRR Memorial Hermann hospital, according to a post on her Facebook page.